(Courtesy rinkjustice on Flickr)

 Thanks to revolving door customers and a lack of alternative sources to borrow money from in this down economy, the payday lending industry continues to grow by leaps and bounds.
 And according a new investigation by the SF Public Press, payday lenders are also flush with cash to grow their operations with thanks to an infusion of funds from big banks.

 It seems that banks like Wells Fargo and Credit Suisse are loaning money to these payday lenders, hand over fist, in the form of a line of credit.
 Think of it as a gigantic credit card that companies can spend any way they like.
-Not surprisingly, big profit margins seem to be the main motivator behind the credit line.
+Not surprisingly, big profit margins appear to be the main motivator behind the credit line.

 (Courtesy of danisabella on Flickr)